vacp2p/rfc/waku.md

 This section outlines the description of the Data Field.

-It is only relevant if you want to decrypt the incoming message, but if you only want to send a message, any other format would be perfectly valid and must be forwarded to the peers.
+It is only relevant if you want to decrypt the incoming message, any other format would be perfectly valid for sending messages and must be forwarded to the peers.

-The Data field contains the encrypted message of the envelope.
+The Data field MUST contain the encrypted message of the envelope.
 In case of symmetric encryption, it also contains appended Salt (a.k.a.
 AES Nonce, 12 bytes).
 Plaintext (unencrypted) payload consists of the following concatenated fields: flags, auxiliary field, payload, padding and signature (in this sequence).

 Using [Augmented Backus-Naur form (ABNF)](https://tools.ietf.org/html/rfc5234) we have the following format: